Part OneIn the mirror’s glassy surface, I watch detachedly—almost disembodied—as a familiar hand applies makeup on my face.

 The Risen.
-That was what Rosen's followers call themselves and what those in the party were expected to be.
+That’s what Rosen’s followers call themselves and what those in the party are expected to be.
 Deifying him into some figure who could do no wrong, no matter how outrageous, unconstitutional, or unconscionable his words or actions.
 How this self-righteous, alpha-male, might-makes-right, nationalistic sideshow became the focus—the face—of political conservatism, I’ll never understand.
-But somehow they—along with a good amount of fear-filled disinformation and flat-out ignorance—had taken over the party over, casting the entire conservative stance as caricatures and endless fodder for late night comedy shows.
+But somehow they—along with a good amount of fear-filled disinformation and flat-out ignorance—had taken over the party, casting the entire conservative stance as caricatures and endless fodder for late night comedy shows.

 “Donovan’s,” Keith grumbles, tossing the paper aside.
-I stare as it lands on the rumpled sheets between us.
+I stare as it lands on my tidy desk between us.
 “We’ll get them—they’ll eventually slip—but this,” he says with a sweeping gesture over the newsprint story, “looks bad for us.”

 Yes, it did.
 Reynolds had won on the merits of a campaign touting faith-based civic service.
-If his religious advisor was the enemy all this time, what did that say about the state of faith in his flock?
+If his religious advisor had been part of the big, bad enemy all this time, what did that say about the state of faith in his flock?

 “It’s not a whorehouse.”
 I nearly groan, knowing that was the absolutely wrong thing to say as soon as it’d been said.

 “We can’t prove that it is,” Keith insists, “not according to the letter of the law as it’s written today, but it’s only a matter of time.”
 He rolls his eyes dramatically—his whole head and shoulders getting in on it.
 “Men pay to get into this club to engage in sex acts of…” he shakes his head as his lip curls in disgust, “all kinds.
-If that’s not prostitution of some sort, I don’t know what is.”
+If that’s not prostitution—sex trafficking, even—of some sort, I don’t know what is.”

-Except that the men—and women—paying to get into Donovan’s aren’t paying to have sex with employees.
-They’re paying to get into a club where, yes, nights often end with consensual patrons having consensual sex.
+Except that the men—and women—paying to get into Donovan’s aren’t paying to have sex, not that I really see what the big deal would be, if they were—so long as everything’s consensual.
+But, at Donovan’s, the patrons are paying to get into a club where, yes, nights often end with consensual people having consensual sex exchanging nothing more than mutual pleasure.
 Which happens at nearly every club and bar anywhere.